All of our client work is wrapped in research as part of our program of improving the evidence base for disability employment.

 This program is full 40 hour provider program delivered over twelve weeks and for us is step one on a path that will develop it into an accredited course, a unit of study in the masters program and eventually an online program.

-We expect the program to be ready for enrolment in the first quarter of 2019.
+We expect the program to be ready for enrolment in the second quarter of 2019.
 The course will be the first opportunity for individuals to undertake authentic CE training in Australia that meets the standards for CESP Examination.

 Customised Employment Training Program